vanilophp/docs/master-products.md

 ## Overview

-The master products module ships with two additional product model, besides the regular [Product](products.md) model:
+The master products module ships with two additional eloquent models, besides the regular [Product](products.md) model:

 - `MasterProduct`, and
-- `ProductVariant`.
+- `MasterProductVariant`.

 Unlike with the [Links Module](links.md), the Master Product module expresses product variant relationships in the model layer, in a very explicit way.

-Common attributes (name, description, pictures, etc) are defined in the `MasterProduct` model, but the variant specifics (size, price, SKU, etc) are stored with the `ProductVariant`.
+Common attributes (name, description, pictures, etc) are defined in the `MasterProduct` model, but the variant specifics (size, price, SKU, etc) are stored with the `MasterProductVariant`.

-The master product is not Buyable, thus it can't be purchased, thrown into the cart, added to an order, paid, etc. The variant is the `Buyable`, and it always has a master product linked with it.
+The _master product_ is **not** a `Buyable`, thus it can't be purchased, thrown into the cart, added to an order, paid, etc. The _variant_ is the `Buyable`, and it always has a master product linked with it, so these two types always co-exist.

-As a consequence, a product is stored in two separate tables.
+As a consequence, a product of this kind is stored in two tables: `master_products` and `master_product_variants`.